Geneva Graduate Institute: Early years

 A different initiative, the Geneva School of International Studies, also offered summer programs at the Geneva Graduate Institute starting in 1923.
-These schools were created by both Lucie Barbier Zimmern and her husband Alfred Zimmern.
+These schools were created by international politics professor Alfred Zimmern and his wife, the pianist Lucie Barbier Zimmern.
 They were funded by John D. Rockefeller, Jr. and several other wealthy American donors.
 They attracted hundreds of students yearly and proved particularly popular with American students.
 They also attracted luminaries such as Jane Addams and John Maynard Keynes.
-The "Geneva Schools" or "Zimmern Schools," as they became known, were taught by leading scholars like Louis Eisenmann, Ernst Jäckh, Paul Mantoux, and Arnold J. Toynbee alongside a variety of "public men" such as Edvard Beneš, Lord David Cecil, Paul Hymans, Fridtjof Nansen, and Arthur Salter, 1st Baron Salter.
+The "Geneva Schools" or "Zimmern Schools", as they became known, were taught by leading scholars like Louis Eisenmann, Ernst Jäckh, Paul Mantoux, and Arnold J. Toynbee alongside a variety of "public men" such as Edvard Beneš, Lord David Cecil, Paul Hymans, Fridtjof Nansen, and Arthur Salter, 1st Baron Salter.
 The last Geneva School was held in 1939.